 Use salt pork or hog jowl in this delicious traditional New Year's Day dish, also known as Hoppin' John.
 Black-eyed peas, along with greens and cornbread, are eaten on New Year's Day for good luck throughout the year.

 - 1 pound dried black-eyed peas

-- pork, rind removed, diced, or thick bacon or hog jowl, diced
+- 4 ounces salt pork, rind removed, diced, or thick bacon or hog jowl, diced

 - 1 cup chopped onion